MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/mixed-reality-cloud-services.md

 ### Azure Remote Rendering

 [Azure Remote Rendering](https://docs.microsoft.com/azure/remote-rendering/), or ARR, is a service that lets you render highly complex 3D models in real time and stream them to a device.
-ARR is currently in public preview and can be added to your Unity or Native C++ projects targeting HoloLens 2 or Windows desktop PC.
+ARR is now generally available and can be added to your Unity or Native C++ projects targeting HoloLens 2 or Windows desktop PC.

 <br>